Quand

 But to our surprise (and somewhat to our dismay) she also sang the

-But there was more music and musicianship to enjoy.
-There was Ray
+was more music and musicianship to enjoy.
+There was Ray Nance's

-Nance's violin, Cat Anderson and Cootie Williams (trumpet), Johnny
+violin, Cat Anderson and Cootie Williams (trumpet), Johnny Hodges,

-Hodges, Russell Procope and Paul Gonsalves (alto), Sam Woodyard
+Russell Procope and Paul Gonsalves (alto), Sam Woodyard on drums,

-on drums, and the Duke overviewing the band from the immense, long
+and the Duke overviewing the band from the immense, long concert

-concert grand piano and instructing the audience with his finger
+grand piano and instructing the audience with his finger snapping

-snapping bit.
-And there always would be an after concert gathering
+bit.
+And there always would be an after concert gathering in some

 THE